 The new Dirty Dozen from the Environmental Working Group came out again this month.
 In case you're not familiar with what the Dirty Dozen list is, let me explain.
 Based in Washington, The Environmental Working Group is an organic industry lobbying group that tries to convince the public they need to be choosing organic produce at the grocery store.
 On their "list" are fruits and vegetables with, according to their findings, the highest amount of pesticide residues.

 The EWG list is problematic because they’re deriving detectable pesticide levels without telling how that translates into average amounts that people would eat.
 Anyone can access the USDA annual Pesticide Data Program document, which is what the EWG does.
 In that document, there is information on produce samples with detectable pesticides, an average number of pesticides on a single example, the maximum amount found on a single sample, and the total number of pesticides found on any one type of produce.
 These numbers are not included in the EWG report, and it's a crucial elimination of the facts.
 The numbers don't mean anything unless you compare them to amounts considered toxic to the individual.
 In this case, the dose makes the poison.
 None of this is a big revelation.
 It is public information that can be accessed.
-The EWG chooses to overplay the attention it gets, and several news media outlets, including CNN and Fox, broadcast the list without accurately reporting the science.
+The EWG chooses to overplay the attention it gets, and several news media outlets, including CNN, broadcast the list without accurately reporting the science.

 One vital component of all of this is that our modern tools and techniques for pesticide detection are incredibly sensitive and perceive even the smallest pesticide amount on any given piece of produce.
 This doesn’t mean you need to run out and buy organic produce.
 The amounts detected are far below what is considered toxic.